pegasystems/pega-datascientist-tools/README.md

 The tools help to do analysis on DSM/CDH, pull data from the platform, easily build meaningful plots and more.
 Tooling exists in both R and Python, as an R package and as notebooks and scripts for Python.
 See the [CDH Graph Gallery](https://github.com/pegasystems/cdh-datascientist-tools/wiki/CDH-Graph-Gallery) for a sample of the graphs you can build to help get insights from the platform.
 Or jump right into the examples in [R vignettes](https://pegasystems.github.io/cdh-datascientist-tools/R/articles/index.html), in [Python notebooks](https://pegasystems.github.io/cdh-datascientist-tools/Python/examples.html) or [browse the example folder](https://github.com/pegasystems/cdh-datascientist-tools/tree/master/examples).

+This is a fork to test out Value Finder scripts before pushing them to the main repository - so it's easier to experiment with updated code and docs.
+You can clone this repository in the exact same way as the main one, just replace pegasystems with StijnKas in the pip install command.

 # Getting Started